 We are currently accepting applications for the Fall 2017 cohort.
 We encourage you to apply for admission to graduate studies through the University of Northern Iowa as soon as possible.
 Applications received by June 15, 2017, will receive full consideration.

 Former UNI students: The online application requires logging in with your CatID credentials.
 If you have forgotten your username or passphrase, contact us at CESP-Consult@uni.edu or 800-772-1746 and let us know that you are interested in applying for the Instructional Technology MA program.

 Need help with your UNI application?

 - Complete the online Application for Graduate Study.

-- Please note that you are applying for admission in the category of Degree Status for Fall 2015.
+- Please note that you are applying for admission as a Graduate student for Fall 2017.

 - The program for which you are applying is Instructional Technology - MA.

 - Note that if you have received a degree from UNI, you do not have to pay the non-refundable $60 application fee or request your UNI transcripts.

 - International students: Please contact Linda Jernigan at email@example.com or 319-273-5925 for specific instructions.